hugobaeta/hugobaeta.com/README.md

-# hugobaeta.com
+# Personal Website
-WordPress Theme for my personal website on hugobaeta.com
+This is the repository for the WordPress Theme for my personal website that will live on hugobaeta.com